TheTree27/fair-kMSR/README.md

 # fair-kMSR
-Implementation of FPT approximations for fair k-min-sum-radii as described in https://arxiv.org/abs/2410.00598
+Implementation of FPT approximations for fair k-min-sum-radii as described in https://arxiv.org/abs/2410.00598 .
+Intended to help myself understand the algorithm.